roblanf/sangeranalyseR/docs/source/content/advance_user_SangerAlignment_ab1.rst

-For basic input files preparation example, please go to :ref:`Beginner Guide`.
+For basic input files preparation example, please go to :ref:`Beginners Guide`.
 Here, we have another more complicated example.

 .. _SangerAlignment_file_structure_complex: